devEmmsu/corporate-showcase-website/readme.md

 1) clone project :
 2) Set your database information in your .env file (use the .env.example as an example);
-3) Run in your WhiteDove folder
+3) Run in the project  folder
 ``` bash
 composer install
 php artisan key:generate